lostinpatterns/objective-c-style-guide/README.md

 # dailymile Objective-C Style Guide

-The style guide was originally forked from [The New York Times' guide](https://github.com/NYTimes/objetive-c-style-guide).
+The style guide was originally forked from [The New York Times' Objective-C Style Guide](https://github.com/NYTimes/objetive-c-style-guide).
 Thanks to the [previous contributors](https://github.com/NYTimes/objective-c-style-guide/contributors) for the great starting point.

 ## Introduction